hargup/WIGI-website/stories/gender-by-date-of-birth.md

 snapshot](http://wigi.wmflabs.org/snapshot_data/newest-changes/), for each
 year.

-As of October 2014, only about 58% and 28% of biographies, had date of birth and date of death data, respectively, so this data is incomplete.
+As of January 2016, only about 72% and 36% of biographies, had date of birth and date of death data, respectively, so this data is incomplete.

 The following abbreviations have been used in the tables below for conciseness: